particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 {{device-animation device "breathe" "magenta" }}

-If your Electron is breathing magenta, it is in Safe Mode.
+If your {{device}} is breathing magenta, it is in Safe Mode.
 This means that, although it is connected to the Cloud, it is not running your user firmware.
 Your device can end up in Safe Mode if the user app that you programmed became corrupted.

 Normally, if your user firmware requires a newer version of Device OS, it will automatically update itself using the safe mode healer.

 If this is not working, you can reset the user firmware and Device OS using these steps:

-Put the Electron in DFU mode by holding down both the RESET and MODE buttons, releasing RESET and continuing to hold down MODE until it blinks yellow and issue this command in a Command Prompt or Terminal window.
+Put the {{device}} in DFU mode by holding down both the RESET and MODE buttons, releasing RESET and continuing to hold down MODE until it blinks yellow and issue this command in a Command Prompt or Terminal window.

 ```
 particle flash --usb tinker
 ```

-Put the Electron back into DFU mode (blinking yellow), then:
+Put the {{device}} back into DFU mode (blinking yellow), then:

 ```
 particle update